globaleaks/APAF/docs/source/threat_model.rst

 Threat Model
 ============

-*21:15 < rransom> What security properties should APAF provide?
-What attacks (or classes of attacks) should APAF prevent or resist?*
-This section describes the classes of attacks the APAF should prevent/resist.
+This section describes attacks, classes of attacks APAF should prevent/resist.

 The Application
 ---------------
-*present briefly the application and describe how the user shall interact with it*
 The Anonymous Python Application Framework is built and delivered as a standalone application, and consists in a simple static file server.